-These are the just the basics.
-I went into a little more detail in the area of the last item on the list, like use more common sense abroad than you do at home.
-The one thing I forgot to mention was sunscreen … they learned about the seriousness of that the first day.
+These are just the basics.
+I went into a little more detail about using more common sense abroad than you do at home.
+The one thing I forgot to mention was sunscreen.
+They learned about the seriousness of that on the first day.

 Trust Your Gut

 Your teens will be excited about their travels and will want to explore and learn about the area.
 Hammer in the importance of trusting their gut instincts.
 Staying in highly trafficked areas, staying together and staying a little bit skeptical is important for safe solo teen travel.
 Making new friends is great, but remember that you just met them.
 Encourage teens to listen to how they feel and if something doesn’t feel right to leave together!